aeden/eventbus/README.markdown

 There is an example application in the `static` directory.
 To see it in action, do the following:

 * Run the EventBus server as described above.
-* In a separate console, run the example Ruby script in `examples/ruby` using the command `foreman start` from within that directory.
+* In a separate console, run the example Ruby service in https://github.com/aeden/eventbus-example-service-ruby
 * Open your browser to [http://localhost:3000](http://localhost:3000)

 Your web browser must support WebSockets.

-The sample Ruby script uses Event Machine.

 # FAQ